hussien89aa/AndroidTutorialForBeginners/README.md

  # The Complete Android App Development

 ### In this course you will learn how to make 17 online games, and apps for Android, using Java.
-Enroll using a [ 95% discount coupon](https://www.udemy.com/course/android-tutorial-for-beginners/?referralCode=BC559D7466CF58A9CC48).
+Enroll using a [ FREE Youtube Link](https://www.youtube.com/channel/UCVNrwqQVKuQtnHHDfuFKc4w/videos).

 Bellow, list of open source Apps that we build in tutorial